Kikobeats/automate-release/README.md

 ## Determinate the next version

-After follow a git commit schema, we are going to use [standard-version](https://github.com/conventional-changelog/standard-version)
+After following a git commit schema, we are going to use [standard-version](https://github.com/conventional-changelog/standard-version)

 It will read your git history and will determinate what is the next version to release.